mdn/temp-processes/issues.md

      2. If it was less than one week ago, then have some patience, and give them a chance to work on it.

 2. If the issue has been marked as complete but needing a review, and you want to review it, @mention them in the comments and say you'll review it.

-## When you've been assigned to an issue

-1. Scope out the remainder of the work that needs to be done.

-   - If the issue is well-described, and the work is pretty obvious, go ahead and do it.
-   - If the issue is not well-described, and/or you are not sure what is needed, feel free to @mention the poster and ask for more information.
-   - If you are not still sure who to ask, ask for help in the [MDN Web Docs chat room](https://chat.mozilla.org/#/room/#mdn:mozilla.org) on [Matrix](https://wiki.mozilla.org/Matrix).

-2. Once you think you've fixed an issue, ask for a review in the comments.
-3. Once an issue has been successfully reviewed and comments answered, you can mark it as closed.
-4. If you no longer have time to work on an issue, let us know in a comment so we can assign it someone else.

-This document looks at the process for triaging content bugs and getting them ready for contributors to effectively work on.

 ## Reporting and working on bugs